Acheson process: Uses

 Silicon carbide was a useful material in jewelry making due to its abrasive properties, and this was the first commercial application of the Acheson process.

+In the 1940s, first the Manhattan Project and then the Soviet atomic bomb project adopted Acheson process for nuclear graphite manufacturing (see details there).

 The first light-emitting diodes were produced using silicon carbide from the Acheson process.
 The potential use of silicon carbide as a semiconductor led to the development of the Lely process, which was based on the Acheson process, but allowed control over the purity of the silicon-carbide crystals.

 The graphite became valuable as a lubricant and for producing high-purity electrodes.